By Sasha Uzunov

 Australian Rules Football club St Kilda of Melbourne, which competes in the elite Australian Football League (AFL), will celebrate its 150th birthday on 2 April 2023.
 One of its founding fathers in 1873 was Englishman Charles Skinner, who is possibly a distant relative of present monarch King Charles III and also claims a link to legendary Scottish King Robert the Bruce, featured in Mel Gibson’s Oscar winning film Braveheart.

-St Kilda’s other founding fathers of 1873 include Irishman JJ Casey, who has a fascinating story of his own but more of that that later; the prominent British-Australian Bage family; Edward Shew, a bank accountant turned crime solver and handwriting expert; and George Skinner, Charles Skinner’s son.
+St Kilda’s other founding fathers of 1873 include Irishman JJ Casey, who has a fascinating story of his own but more of that later; the prominent British-Australian Bage family; Edward Shew, a bank manager turned crime solver and handwriting expert; and George Skinner, Charles Skinner’s son.

 Englishman Charles Skinner (1816-95) came from what is believed to be a noble family with ties to British and Scottish royalty, well that is what the colonial press in Victoria, Australia, claimed in his 1895 obituary.